 The goals of the Final Rule of the 21st Century Cures Act are to advance interoperability for improved patient and provider access to data, expand the data elements, enhance communication between various health IT systems and mobile applications used to store and maintain health information, spur patient access to data via personal devices and promote patient control of their electronic health information (EHI) to enable apps to provide patient-specific price and product transparency.
 It’s designed to reduce the effort it takes to access, exchange and use EHI.

-For patients, the Final Rule of the 21st Century Cures Act provides them with the ability to use the tools they want to shop for and coordinate their own care on their smartphones and better track and manage their health outside of their provider’s office.
+For patients, the Final Rule of the 21st Century Cures Act allows them to use the tools they want to shop for and coordinate their own care on their smartphones and better track and manage their health outside of their provider’s office.
 They can make more informed decisions about their health, procure the ability to take their medical data with them from provider to provider, create their own longitudinal health record and realize the potential of patient engagement via an emerging ecosystem of third-party apps.

 - Alleviating the challenge of managing multiple portals tethered to each provider’s EHR to benefit consumers with multiple providers and conditions that require monitoring of a substantial quantity of information